 We all know that one of the best ways to create trust in a brand is to have fantabulous content.
 I’m assuming that because you’re reading this ClearVoice blog you already know a thing or two about creating excellent content, and that you have that element covered.

 I know this may sound crazy, as you’ve likely spent a lot of time creating that content.
-However, gone are the days where content gating is an all or nothing.
-There are several content hosting engines and tools out there that allow you to share some of your content up front and then show the gate later on after they’ve already consumed some of the content.
-Most of these tools, such as SnapApp LeadREV, allow you to choose if the gate is mandatory or not.
+However, gone are the days where content-gating is all or nothing.
+There are several content hosting engines and tools out there that allow you to share some of your content upfront and then show the gate later on after they’ve already consumed some of the content.
+Most of these tools, such as SnapApp, allow you to choose if the gate is mandatory or not.

 I recommend you take two different approaches to the gates and the content: